MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

     ![Custom domain name pane](media/domain-verified.png)

-## Step 2: Use Microsoft PowerShell to rename
+## Step 2: Use Microsoft PowerShell to rename your domain

 > [!WARNING]
 > Changing your SharePoint domain name might take several hours to days depending on the number of sites and OneDrive users that you have.
 We strongly recommend that you make this change during a period of low usage (like a weekend) and tell users to avoid accessing SharePoint and OneDrive content during the change.
 In addition, any actions that create new sites (such as creating a new team or private channel in Microsoft Teams) will be temporarily blocked during the rename.